SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## NOW (this is the next work)

-- **🔴 `master-spec.md` — SIX folds owed, dedicated pass, ALREADY SCHEDULED.** Creator onboarding flow · signup posture · write-once timezone and its heal · Part II's rescoping to household-only · the non-creator first run, the marker seam, and the arrival-state rule · **Part II's v1 shape from 07-28.** Plus corrections: the `actor_label` derive-from-`auth.uid()` prescription is a killed regression, the "fourth activeness surface" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the Onboarding section still calls the empty-board gap the top structural problem, the COPPA shield is false for a join-by-code minor, **and Part II's client-engine rule cites connectivity as its reason when it actually rests on latency and sunk cost.** **jAIne has read the current version.**
+- **🔴 `master-spec.md` — SEVEN folds owed, dedicated pass.** Creator onboarding flow · signup posture · write-once timezone and its heal · Part II's rescoping to household-only · the non-creator first run, the marker seam, and the arrival-state rule · Part II's v1 shape from 07-28 · **the 2026-07-29 onboarding-sequence change** (the `handoff` cut, the install tutorial as terminal first-run step, the first-screen copy, and the first-quest doorway now confirmed BUILT — which kills the "empty-board gap = top structural problem" line).
+Plus corrections: the `actor_label` derive-from-`auth.uid()` prescription is a killed regression, the "fourth activeness surface" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the COPPA shield is false for a join-by-code minor, and Part II's client-engine rule cites connectivity when it rests on latency and sunk cost. **jAIne has read the onboarding + Part-I slices, NOT the full current doc — this is a read-then-regenerate pass, not a blind regen.**
+- **🔴 Install tutorial — publish to prod + walk it live.** Verified in the Lovable preview only.
+Publish to theemberhold.com, walk creator first-run in a plain Safari tab to `add-to-home` → board. *A preview is not prod.*
 - **🔴 The first-run completion marker — the Lovable half of a finished frontend.** A `profiles` column plus a write path. ⚠️ **Scope the RLS question first: can a member UPDATE their own `profiles` row?** **Three things ship together or the regression returns** — the constant, the read body, the write body.
 - **🔴 `FirstRunGate` reads the account holder, not the switched-into profile.** Ships with the marker or the kid flow never fires for the kids it was built for.
 - **🔴 Redemption approval moves to match the PIN screen's promise.** The string is already live.
 Make it true.